WealthWizardsEngineering/kube-vault-auth-init/README.md

 The following are optional:

-* RENEW_INTERVAL - the number of seconds to wait between checking if the auth token or secrets require renewal
 * KUBE_SA_TOKEN - used to inject the Kubernetes auth token, for testing without Kubernetes
 * SECRET_* - any environment variable that starts with 'SECRET_' will be injected into the container with the value retrieved from Vault